SS Keewatin: Museum ship

 After languishing for a few years, in January 1967 Keewatin was bought by West Michigan entrepreneur Roland J. Peterson Sr. for $37,000, $2,000 more than it would have sold for scrap.
 It arrived on the Kalamazoo River in Douglas, Michigan, on 27 June 1967.
 The ship was known as Keewatin Maritime Museum, permanently docked across the river from the summer retreat Saugatuck, Michigan, from 1968 until its relocation in 2012.
 In July 2011 Keewatin was purchased by Skyline Marine and dredged from the Kalamazoo River with a 1 mi long, 10 ft deep, 50 ft wide excavation and dredged channel and moved to the mouth of the river and Lake Michigan on 4 June.
-Keewatin, manned with a crew of ten was towed back to Canada and arrived in Port McNicoll on 23 June 2012.
+Keewatin, crewed with a complement of ten, was towed back to Canada and arrived in Port McNicoll on 23 June 2012.